MatheusSanchez/GitHubExplorer/README.md

 [![Product Name Screen Shot Main][main-screenshot]](https://github.com/MatheusSanchez/GitHubExplorer)

-2. The search bar is simple, you have to write an Username and a name of an repository (in the following example you will search information about [NodeJs](https://github.com/nodejs/node) Repository);
+2. The search bar is simple, you have to write an Username and a name of an repository (in the following example you will search information about [React](https://github.com/facebook/react) Repository);

 [![Product Name Screen Shot Main][search-screenshot]](https://github.com/MatheusSanchez/GitHubExplorer)

+3. You will see the main information about the repository, if you wrote wrong something or made a mistake, you should saw an error;
 [![Product Name Screen Shot Main][searched-screenshot]](https://github.com/MatheusSanchez/GitHubExplorer)